 We see evidence of people treating value in this way when people claim that particular states deserve a particular type of appreciation “just because”.
 For example, a patron of the arts demands that a particular work of art is good, and insists that those who do not appreciate the art as she does is somehow defective.
 In this case, she is treating the art as a goodon emitter and treating those who do not appreciate the art appropriately as people who have defective goodon detectors.
 They are tone deaf, or have poor taste, or simply have failed to cultivate the appropriate appreciation of things.

 In another example, homosexuality is often talked about as if it is a badon emitter.
-Anybody who has an interest in a homosexual relationship is “perverse” in that he lacks the appropriate response to the value properties – to the badness - that are intrinsic to homosexual relationships.
+Anybody who has an interest in a homosexual relationship is “perverse” in that he lacks the appropriate response to the value properties – to the badness - that is intrinsic to homosexual relationships.
 A person with a properly functioning badon detector would be repulsed at the thought of entering into such a relationship.
 We certainly should not encourage this defect by accommodating those who have this problem.
-Instead, we should be driving them through social condemnation to seek a cure for – or at least from acting on – this defect.
+Instead, we should be driving them through social condemnation to seek a cure for – or at least resolve to not act on – this defect.

 Mackie also provides two major arguments against this type of “objective values”.

 One of those arguments is his "argument from strangeness."
 Read through the description of goodon and badon emitters above.
 There is absolutely no reason to hold that anything like this is a part of the world.
 Scientists have not discovered anything that functions anything like a goodon emitter, and nothing in the brain that can fill the role of a goodon detector.
 We have photon detectors (eyes), and sound wave detectors (ears), but nothing that we can point to as a goodon detector.
 Furthermore, we can’t even come up with a clear idea of what such an organ would look like or how it would work.
-The strangeness of these properties guarantees that we will not find anything like them in the real world.
+This issue is made worse by the fact that the detection of the moral property is to somehow compel behavior - to motivate an agent to do that which is good and avoid that which is bad.
+The strangeness of these properties makes it unlikely that we will find anything like them in the real world.

 Though Mackie and others do not actually speak in terms of goodon emitters when talking about "objective values", they have to be something like this to work the way people claim that they work.